 Is there a minimum requirement?

 Your leadership is committed to keeping membership affiliation accessible to all, and therefore maintained our sustaining (or minimum) level at $2,500 per family or $1,250 per individual once again this year.
-Our ability to make synagogue life accessible to all is critical as we aspire to never lose anyone from our circle of worship, religious education or cultural enrichment due to an inability to afford annual membership.
-Temple Emanu-El currently provides financial accommodation to those who demonstrate financial hardship, therefore we appreciate those who financial able to contribute more to do so.
+Our ability to make synagogue life accessible to all is critical as we aspire to never lose anyone from our circle of worship, religious education, or cultural enrichment due to an inability to afford annual membership.
+Temple Emanu-El currently provides financial accommodation to those who demonstrate financial hardship, therefore we appreciate those who are financially able to contribute more to do so.